 LGBTQ+ Family Building

-With years of expertise, treatments at Dr. Ghadir’s fertility center lead to high success rates.
+With years of expertise, treatments with Dr. Ghadir lead to high success rates.

-Dr. Ghadir’s treatment options include sperm donation, insemination (IUI), in-vitro fertilization (IVF), egg donation, and gestational surrogacy to meet the needs of those in the LGBTQ+ community, who are looking to build a family.
-Dr. Ghadir believes that everyone, who desires to, should get to experience the gift of becoming a parent.
+Dr. Ghadir’s treatment options include sperm donation, intrauterine insemination (IUI), in-vitro fertilization (IVF), egg donation, and assistance from gestational carriers to meet the needs of those in the LGBTQ+ community who are looking to build a family.
+Dr. Ghadir believes that everyone who desires to, should get to experience the gift of becoming a parent.

-Treatment options most often utilized by LGBTQ+ couples and individuals include artificial insemination and in-vitro fertilization (IVF)
+Treatment options most often utilized by LGBTQ+ couples and individuals include intrauterine insemination (IUI) and in-vitro fertilization (IVF)